 ICO is a crowdfunding method, where companies issue their own token with the purpose of raising capital for their projects.
 During an ICO, a company releases a certain number of crypto-tokens which are sold to willing investors in exchange for cryptocurrencies or fiat currencies.
 The company will use the obtained funds to invest in the development of their product or service, while investors get their crypto-token shares and own a company stakes.

-Whitepaper.
 This document explains your company’s vision, product, feature, its systems architecture, developers and other relevant information about the ICO.
 It should contain business and regulatory details of your project and what technologies will be implemented in said project.
 The whitepaper is basically your pitch to potential investors, so make sure you provide all the required data in a well-written and succinct form.

-Roadmap.
 This report lays out the timeline of your ICO’s activities.
 It shows in what stages the ICO should be, following a chronological order.

-Build a solid team
+Build a Solid Team

-Successful ICO projects are always backed up by a team of professional that have accumulated knowledge and experience in their domain.
+Successful ICO projects are always backed up by a team of professionals that have accumulated knowledge and experience in their domain.
 A group of highly skilled individuals working behind your project will increase your chances of not only making a quality product but also convincing investors that your product is reliable.

 Have ICO tools

 BlockStarter is a platform that allows you to share ICO ideas with blockchain contributors from around the globe.
+Also, PinkSale enables anyone to create and sell tokens in a matter of seconds.

-Have a well-designed site
+Have a Well-Designed Site

 Websites are like the company’s face for potential clients and investors.
 Take the time to make sure the website has been set up properly, has quality images, and its user interface is easy to navigate through.